 During her first season with the Irish in 2012, Van De Walle helped assistant coach Robin Davis with the opponent's offense during matches.
 In 2013, she helped coach the setters in addition to assisting head coach Debbie Brown during matches with the Irish offense.
-In 2014, Van De Walle will continue to assist with the offense in addition to scouting opponents.
+In 2014, Van De Walle continued to assist with the offense in addition to scouting opponents.

 While with the Falcons, Van De Walle won three MAC Championships (1989, 1991-92) and two MAC Eastern Division Championships (2000-01).
 She led the Falcons to winning seasons in 19 of her last 25 years with the program and put together 13 seasons with 20-plus wins, including a 30-win campaign in 1992.

 She was named MAC Coach of the Year four times, winning it outright in 1986 and 1989 and sharing it in 1987 and 1992.

 Off the court, she was on the USA Volleyball Board of Directors (1998-2003) and the AVCA Board of Directors (1995-2002) and was an AVCA Division I Representative (1995-2001).
 In 2001, Van De Walle was the President of AVCA and earned the title of Past President in 2002.

 During the summer of 2012, Van De Walle was the lead administrator of the A2 program in Columbus, Ohio, and held the same position in Dallas during the summer of 2013.